 Although it’s mainly useful on snow, or on climbs at elevation where endurance is important, it can be employed on any trail with steep slopes.
-It’s worked quite well for me on a couple of trails in Colorado in recent years.
+It’s worked quite well for me on a couple of trails in Colorado and the Grand Tetons in recent years.

 Here’s how it works:

 As you step forward on a climb, lock your rear knee and keep all of your weight on that rear leg.
 As you’re swinging your other leg forward, relax the muscles in that leg.
 Once your forward foot comes to rest on the ground, keep it relaxed so that there’s no weight on it.
 You can stop in that position for as long as you need to.
 When you're ready to take the next step, shift your weight to the front foot, step forward with the other and lock the rear knee again, and repeat the entire process.